marcosmatasousa/React-Studies/README.md

 └── index.html

 - The most important folder at this project is the `components` folder.
 This folder contais the implementation of the components of the course.
 Each main component have it's children components inside it's own folder.
+- `index.html` contains the root div for rendering the components

 # Run